bollu/polymage/README.md

 **LICENSE**

 PolyMage is available under the Apache License, version 2.0.
-Please see the LICENSE file for more details.
+Please see the LICENSE file for details.

 **REQUIREMENTS**